joaodias004/brazil_real_estate_on_databricks/README.md

  Análise do mercado imobiliario brasileiro no DataBricks.

- Brazil real estate anilysis made on DataBricks.
+ Brazil real estate analysis made on DataBricks.

  Acesso a apresentação do notebook: // Access to the notebook presentation